anttimann/statistics-api/README.md

 Statistics APi
 ==============

-API to serve Finnish statistics collected from open APIs.
+API to serve Finnish statistics collected from the open APIs.

-Currently uses pxWeb API (http://pxnet2.stat.fi/api1.html) and Customs Uljas API (http://www.tulli.fi/fi/suomen_tulli/ulkomaankauppatilastot/uljas/uljas_api/index.jsp).
+Currently uses pxWeb API (http://pxnet2.stat.fi/api1.html)

+Expects MongoDB to be setup with environmental variables.